Raise your hand if you feel pressured to have gallery representation as an artist.

 Without gallery representation, you have to find a way to sell directly to art buyers.
 And, studies show that more and more buyers are turning to social media.
 Use your social media channels frequently and complete them with professional profile pictures and “about” sections.

 Just don’t use so many channels that you can’t keep up with all of them.
 It’s actually better to pick one or two outlets and do them exceptionally well than have a bunch of neglected accounts.
 Want to know which ones are right for your art business?
 Check out these social media pro-con lists.

 Just like with social media, go where the buyers go—and that includes art fairs.
 Buyers of all kinds attend art fairs to see what catches their eye.
 So, follow these art fair do’s and don’ts and send them on their way with a newly purchased piece in hand.

 Another way to attract potential buyers to your booth: spruce up your selling space.
 Try out one of these affordable, DIY booth options you can build in a weekend.

 3. Artwork Archive

 You are going to need a professional way to display your work, and Artwork Archive is just the place.
 Your Public Profile Page acts as a mini online gallery that you can instantly show to potential buyers.

 With Artwork Archive, you don’t need a gallery to help manage your art career.
 Find a client’s contact information or the details of a piece at the drop of a hat.
 Track your inventory, art for sale, and what’s been sold.
-Generate invoices and other professional reports for your buyers.
+Generate invoices with the Artwork Archive Paypal integration to be paid quickly and create other professional reports for your buyers.
 Artwork Archive gives you the tools you need to manage your own art business successfully.

 Teresa Haag’s Public Page has beautiful photography, links to her social channels, and includes a comprehensive bio.